ray-project/ray/doc/source/data/batch_inference.rst

 Why use Ray for batch inference?
 ---------------------------------

+There are many good reasons to use Ray for batch inference today, even if your current use case does not require scaling yet:

 1. **Faster and Cheaper for modern Deep Learning Applications**: Ray is built for complex workloads and supports loading and preprocessing data with CPUs and model inference on GPUs.
 2. **Cloud, framework, and data format agnostic**.
 Ray Data works on any cloud provider, any ML framework (like PyTorch and Tensorflow) and does not require a particular file format.
 3. **Out of the box scaling**: The same code that works on one machine also runs on a large cluster without any changes.
 4. **Python first** You can express your inference job directly in Python instead of YAML files or other formats.

+.. _batch_inference_quickstart:

 Quick Start
 -----------